 I baked it for 35 minutes on 180C/350F/Gas Mark 4.

-The cake looks so pretty with the swirls of jam on top.
+The Rhubarb and Ginger Jam Cake looks so pretty with the swirls of jam on top.
 I added a dusting of icing sugar to really define the swirls and make it look even more attractive.
 I could not wait to slice this up and dig in as it smelt amazing!

-The cake is so moist inside, and a lovely golden colour.
+The Rhubarb and Ginger Jam Cake is so moist inside, and a lovely golden colour.
 The jam running through the cake is packed with fruity flavour, and you can really taste the ginger too.
 I served it with some double cream drizzled over, but I think custard would be so yummy with this cake too!
 If you need something to warm you on a winter’s night, this cake and some hot custard would be perfect!